The Ganga river system

 - After entering Bangladesh, the main branch of the Ganga river is known as the Padma, which is joined by the Jamuna river.
 Jamuna river is the largest distributary of Brahmaputra.
 The further Padma joins the Meghana river and empties into the Bay of Bengal.
 It forms a 1,430 by 3,000 km Bengal fan, the world’s largest submarine fan.

-- The Ganga delta: It is formed mainly by large sediment-laden flows of the Ganga and the Brahmaputra rivers.
+The Ganga delta is formed mainly by large sediment-laden flows of the Ganga and the Brahmaputra rivers.
 The Ganga delta is World’s largest delta.

 Tributaries of Ganga